This article was written when "cryptocurrency" hype was peaking. While the situation changed, its conclusions remain relevant.

 What is "cryptocurrency", really

 I guess I should explain more clearly for those who didn't understand the humorous definitions above and intend to "buy" "cryptocurrency".
 Basically, "cryptocurrencies" have no value.
 Not because there's hype about them.
 Not because they degrade the environment.
 Not because their hypothetical value is highly variable.
 Not because they are involved in an economic bubble (if that term can be applied to something with null value).
-Not because they are highly vulnerable.
+Not because they are highly vulnerable and easily compromised.
 Not because they are used by criminals.
 Not because they are inefficient.
 Not because their price is manipulated.
 Cryptographic "currencies" have no value because, like other immaterial "alternative currencies", they do not store value.

 While this may seem obvious to economists, this has gotten less intuitive to the average developed world citizen, with the growth in types of intangible assets.
 Many intangible things have value.
 Patents, texts and other intellectual property are intangible, but can have value.
 And many without financial knowledge would even consider all stocks as intangible.
 Moreover, most real currencies no longer have intrinsic value.
 But even though paper money has negligible physical value, representative money, in the broad sense, has value, relative to the issuing government(s).